circleci/circleci-docs/jekyll/_cci2/insights.md

 ## Overview

-CircleCI Insights shows you how your tests are performing with integrated graphs and a dashboard for performance of all of your code repositories.
+Click the Insights menu item in the CircleCI app to view a dashboard showing the health of all repositories you are following.
+Median build time, median queue time, last build time, success rate, and parallelism appear for your default branch. **Note:** If you have configured Workflows, graphs display all of the jobs that are being executed for your default branch.

 ![header]({{ site.baseurl }}/assets/img/docs/insights-1.0.gif)